Satyaditi/EE6310-Image-And-Video-Processing-Project/README.md

 The goal of this project is to construct high-resolution astronomical images from severally blurred and noisy low-resolution images and then remove satellite trails.
 We can then enhance the image to improve image contrast quality.
 We then finally compare the output images with the original images using different metrics.

-This project work is done the guidance of Dr.Sumohanna Channappayya for the course EE6310 (Image and Video Processing).
+This project work is done under the guidance of Dr.Sumohanna Channappayya for the course EE6310 (Image and Video Processing).